Lioncky/Lioncky/README.md

 ## Contact Me

-💬 You can contact me in many ways, If you'd like to get in touch with me❤️ 📧 you can just search [KsaNL] in many platform like twitter and etc... 😄
+💬 You can contact me in many ways, If you'd like to get in touch with me, ❤️ 📧 you can just search [KsaNL] in many platform like twitter and etc... 😄 📫 Or just mail to 'gaishibz@foxmail.com' 🤺